 Remember, this is an interview for a school, not a job!
 During the interviews, we encourage you to talk through your thought process and ask questions.
 Tell the interviewer when you are stuck.
 We are interested as much in how you learn and communicate, as what you can do on your own.

-To learn more about the Web Development, Full-Time Immersive program and what each Galvanize campus has to offer, we strongly encourage you to attend one of our information sessions on campus.
+To learn more about our Data Science and Web Development, Full-Time Immersive programs and what each Galvanize campus has to offer, we strongly encourage you to attend one of our information sessions on campus.

 Financing Your Galvanize Education